biramendoye/cd0037-API-Development-and-Documentation-project/backend/README.md

 8. Create a `POST` endpoint to get questions to play the quiz.
 This endpoint should take a category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
 9. Create error handlers for all expected errors including 400, 404, 422, and 500.

-## Documenting your Endpoints

-You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
-Use the example below as a reference.
+## API Documentation
+### Getting Started
+- Base URL: At present this app can only be run locally and is not hosted as a base URL.
+The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- Authentication: This version of the application does not require authentication or API keys.
+- Environment variables : Use .env file to set these secrets : DB_USER, DB_PASSWORD, DB_HOST, DB_PORT

-### Documentation Example
+### Endpoints

-`GET '/api/v1.0/categories'`
+`GET '/categories'`
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs and success value .
 ```json
 {
   "1": "Science",